matplotlib/matplotlib/doc/users/transforms_tutorial.rst

 and zoom.
 There is an efficiency here, because you can pan and zoom in your axes which affects the affine transformation, but you may not need to compute the potentially expensive nonlinear scales or projections on simple navigation events.
+It is also possible to multiply affine transformation matrices togeter, and then apply them to coordinates in one step.
+This is not true of all possible transformations.

 Here is how the ``ax.transData`` instance is defined in the basic